quyvu01/OfX/src/OfX.EntityFrameworkCore/README.md

 ```
 That all!
 Let go to the moon!

-Note: In this release, Id is exclusively supported as a string.
-But hold tight—I'm gearing up to blow your mind with the next update!
-Stay tuned!
+Note: Currently, the Id type is supported for primitive type, in the next version.
+The strongly-type should be supported!

 | Package Name                                             | Description                                                                                     | .NET Version | Document                                                                  |
 |----------------------------------------------------------|-------------------------------------------------------------------------------------------------|--------------|---------------------------------------------------------------------------|